hannasm/demandjs/README.md

 <link rel="prefetch" class="demand" href="externalPage2.html" type="application/xhtml+xml" />
 ```

 DemandJS will lazy load both externalPage1.html and externalPage2.html as they are scrolled into the viewport by the user.
 These link elements are by default not displayed to the user, and so will not be removed from the DOM (which is different from how img elements are handled).
-A loading indicator is inserted into the DOM immediately adjacent to the link element, and adheres to the rules of the `createPlaceholder` and other loading indicator options.
+A loading indicator is inserted into the DOM immediately adjacent to the link element, and adheres to the rules of the `createLoadingNode` and other loading indicator options.

  * Using `rel="prefetch"` is optional but queues the browser that the content specified in the href may be requested and the browser can preemptively load it if it has extra cycles.
 There are numerous other standardized values for the `rel` attribute that may be applicable depending on your situation.
  * Using `class="demand"` is a convention of the default DemandJS options and completely different selectors and/or classnames could be used if desired.